RyanQuey/DocumentSearch/README.md

 # CURRENT STATUS
 Couldn't get it to work.
-Installed some stuff using nuget, but couldn't figure out how to get it to build, adn this thing doesn't have any docs!!
+Installed some stuff using nuget, but couldn't figure out how to get it to build, and this thing doesn't have much by way of docs...

-Giving up.
-But I do like the base idea, and can copy that
+I'm giving up - I don't have the skills to make this work in C#.
+But I do like the base idea, and though I can't figure out how he did this, will try a similar stack (Tika + ES) in my other project: https://github.com/RyanQuey/es-index-onedrive

 # Setup
 ## Get ES up and running